-Fantastic wine recommendations in every price range.
-(Lots of great beer and spirit options, too.)
+Rishi's goal is to offer fantastic wine recommendations in every price range -- and lots of great beer and spirit options, too.

 Photo Credit: Rishi's International Beverage

 If you’ve ever walked into a wine shop and felt embarrassed to ask for something in the $15 or lower price range, you weren’t at Rishi’s International Beverage.
 Manager Rishi Makkar and his staff excel at helping customers find good wines at reasonable prices.
 Of course, they carry expensive wines too, but Rishi contends that selling pricey bottles is easier than the inexpensive bottles.
 Because of the marketing behind big wineries, many customers have already heard of those brands, and if you’re spending $50 or more on a bottle of wine, it’s probably going to taste great.

 “The talent comes in finding the good $10 - $20 dollar wines, those diamonds in the rough that compete with wines in the $30 - $50 range,” explains Rishi.
 "We’ve found over the last couple of years that Spain has really come out with great wines for a great value.
 Anyone can find a good expensive red, but to find the overachievers that are undervalued is the fun part.
 It’s largely why our clientele keeps growing.”

 Rishi and his staff research, taste a lot of wine, and have solid relationships with distributors in order to make sure they have plenty of delicious options to offer customers at all price points.
 There were four different bottles on the counter that they were sampling on the day we talked and that’s not unusual.
 “The research and homework rests on us,” Rishi says.
 “We sample wine every day.”